-- nocookie-udp-size This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
+- stale-cache-enable If yes, enable the retaining of "stale" cached answers.
+Default yes. - nocookie-udp-size This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
 A value below 128 is silently raised to 128.
-The default value is 4096, but the max-udp-size option may further limit the response size as the default for max-udp-size is 1232. - sit-secret This experimental option is obsolete. - cookie-algorithm This sets the algorithm to be used when generating the server cookie; the options are "aes", "sha1", or "sha256".
+The default value is 4096, but the max-udp-size option may further limit the response size. - sit-secret This experimental option is obsolete. - cookie-algorithm This sets the algorithm to be used when generating the server cookie; the options are "aes", "sha1", or "sha256".
 The default is "aes" if supported by the cryptographic library; otherwise, "sha256". - cookie-secret If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
 If not set, the system generates a random secret at startup.
 The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1, and 256 bits for SHA256.